Mega Man Xtreme: Plot

 Mega Man Xtreme takes place within the Mega Man X series timeline, during the 22nd century in which humans and intelligent androids called "Reploids" coexist.
-Daily life is under constant threat by "Mavericks", Reploids that have turned to a life of crime.
+Daily life is under constant threat by "Mavericks", Reploids that have gone dangerously rogue.
 The series follows the exploits of X and his partner Zero, a pair of "Maverick Hunters" led by the benevolent Dr. Cain.
-This police force has been responsible for suppressing the threat of robotic, criminal activity, particularly that of a dangerous Maverick leader named Sigma.
-At the opening of the normal difficulty mode of Mega Man Xtreme, a hacker named Techno from a band called the "Shadow Hunters" breaks into the world's Mother Computer, destabilizing all of the networks and allowing Mavericks to run wild everywhere.
+These hunters have been responsible for suppressing the threat of reploid uprising, particularly that of a dangerous Maverick leader named Sigma.
+At the opening of the normal difficulty mode of Mega Man Xtreme, a hacker named Techno from a band called the "Shadow Hunters" breaks into the world's Mother Computer, destabilizing all of the networks and allowing Mavericks wreak havoc everywhere.
 X awakens to find himself on the highway from his first adventure to stop Sigma.
-Realizing it is merely a simulated replication, the protagonist is greeted by Zero, who informs X that the Maverick Hunters have partnered with a computer genius named Middy to halt the madness.
+Realizing it is merely a simulated replication, the protagonist is greeted by Zero, who informs X that the Maverick Hunters have partnered with a computer genius named Middy to stop the current crisis.

 With Middy's help, X dives into cyberspace to erase the battle data of four Maverick bosses from his previous missions.
 Once they are beaten, X makes his way to Mother Computer core and defeats the Shadow Hunter Zain, only to see Zain's companions Techno and Geemel retreat and Sigma unveils himself as the mastermind behind the hack.
-Dr. Cain manages to find Sigma's hideout, and X warps there via the Mother Computer core.
+Dr. Cain manages to find Sigma's base, and X warps there via the Mother Computer core.
 At the hideout, X confronts Techno, firing his buster at the computer used to hack into the Mother Computer.
 Techno reveals that in order to hack into the Mother Computer he had to upload his own CPU into the computer X destroyed.
 Middy arrives, revealing that Techno is his twin brother.
 Having been controlled by Sigma, Techno comes to his senses and dies.
-X continues on, finds Sigma, and finishes the Maverick off.
+X continues on, finds Sigma, and defeats him.
 The computer core begins to detonate, but as X escapes, Middy chooses to stay, stating that he and his twin brother share a CPU and perishes alongside Techno.
 The hard mode of Mega Man Xtreme partially extends the storyline, where Zero informs X that someone else has illegally accessed records from the Mother Computer and reproduced more Maverick data.
-The heroes soon learn that Geemel and Sigma are again responsible and destroy both villains in a similar fashion.
+The heroes soon learn that Geemel and Sigma are again responsible and dispatch both villains in a similar fashion.